jtremesay/vger/README.md

 # Running tests

 **Vger** comes with a test suite you can use with `make test`.
-It currently expects `md5` command to be available.

 Some files under `/var/gemini/` are required to test the code path without a `-d` parameter.